RachelSa/hiring-engineers/answers.md

 ```
 Optionally, start by initializing the metrics collection, as shown above.
 Initialization properties, such as host and prefix, are described in the [package README](https://github.com/dbader/node-datadog-metrics).

 After intialization, a set interval can be used to report metrics to Datadog.
-In the example below, the 'just.five' and 'memory.healTotal' gauge metrics are reported at five second intervals.
+In the example below, the 'just.five' and 'memory.healTotal' gauge metrics are run at five second intervals.
 Aside from gauge which reports a metric's current value, datadog-metrics, also supports counter (increment by a given value) and histogram metrics.
-The histogram function calculates average, count, minimum, maximum, and percentile values.
-Learn more about the histogram in the source code.
-And read about `gauge`, `count`, and `histogram` in the package [README](https://github.com/dbader/node-datadog-metrics).
+Histogram calculates average, count, minimum, maximum, and percentile values.
+See how the histogram calculation works in the [source code](https://github.com/dbader/node-datadog-metrics/blob/master/lib/metrics.js).
+And read about `gauge`, `count`, and `histogram` in the [package README](https://github.com/dbader/node-datadog-metrics).

 Run the following command to start the metrics collection.
-Note that your API key can be found in Integrations >> APIs when you log on to Datadog.
+Note that your API key can be found in `Integrations >> APIs` when you log on to Datadog.
 DEBUG enables logging.

 `DATADOG_API_KEY=YOUR_KEY DEBUG=metrics node <FILE_NAME>.js`